Posted on 1 May 2019

 1.)
 Length of text

-When testing claims, the team at Conjoint.ly often see the below trend emerge where indicative willingness to pay strengthens in line with the length of characters in the claim.
-While limitations such as space on the packaging or number of claims on the packaging may limit your ability for longer claims, it is worth considering when ideating.
-An alternate hypothesis for this trend could also be that a longer claim simply present more informative facts which in turn are more persuasive.
+When testing claims, the below trend commonly emerges showing indicative willingness to pay strengthening in line with the length of characters in the claim.
+While limitations such as space on the packaging or number of claims on the packaging may limit your ability for longer claims, it is still worth considering that longer claims consistently outperform shorter claims.
+One possibility for this trend could be that longer claims present more information which are in turn more persuasive.

 2.)
 Substitution for a similar statement